 *Our necklace units function when a hearing aid is set to a T setting.
 Some hearing aids require the user to switch the hearing aid to this setting whereas many digital hearing aids now automatically make this adjustment without the user having to switch settings.
 If you have further queries about whether or not your specific hearing aid has a T setting or can be switched to a T setting please contact your audiologist.

-The Grand Theatre has also introduced a new additional system to work alongside the radio frequency devices.
+The Grand Theatre also has a system to work alongside the radio frequency devices.
 This system is called MobileConnect.

 MobileConnect is a free app from Sennheiser that can be downloaded to an individual user’s smartphone.
 It streams audio content via Wi-Fi live and in great quality.
 It is fully compatible with IOS and Android accessibility modes where visual impairment support is required.